SalishSeaCast/SOG/docs/workflows.rst

 will refuse to do the merge if you have any uncommitted changes in your repository, so clean up before you pull.
-Mercurial is pretty good at merging files automatically, but sometimes it needs help and it will open :command:`emacs` in :kbd:`ediff` mode for you to manually merge the changes in a file where it find unresolvable conflicts.
+Mercurial is pretty good at merging files automatically, but sometimes it needs help and it will open :program:`emacs` in :kbd:`ediff` mode for you to manually merge the changes in a file where it find unresolvable conflicts.
 Once a merge is finished, Mercurial will remind you to commit the result of the merge.
 Use a commit message something like::